wargio/bap-qemu/README.md

 to download arm and x86 libraries.

 # Notes
-  Only ARM, X86, X86-64, MIPS targets are supported in this branch.
+  Only ARM target is supported in this branch.